oracle/coherence-operator/examples/deployment/README.md

 > Note: If you are running against a remote Kubernetes cluster, you need to tag and
 > push the Docker image to your repository accessible to that cluster.
-> You also need to prefix the image name in your `kubectl` commands below.
+> You also need to prefix the image name in the `yaml` files below.

 ## Install the Coherence Operator